huilinghe19/bluesky/README.md

 ## create a new virtual environment "bleusky-tutorial", install mongodb, bluesky, ophyd, bluesky_queueserver, ariadne.

-Install MongoDB on debian:
+Install MongoDB on debian 10 system:

 https://docs.mongodb.com/manual/tutorial/install-mongodb-on-debian/

-(The installation is different with other systems!!
+(The installation on debian is different with other systems!!
 The mongodb package provided by Debian is not maintained by MongoDB Inc. and conflicts with the official mongodb-org package.
 If you have already installed the mongodb package on your Debian system, you must first uninstall the mongodb package before proceeding with these instructions. )

 bluesky: